tomasz-franek/exchange-platform/docs/developer-guide.md

 - `filterFeatures`: Triggered to apply filters to the list of features.
 - `getFeatureById`: Triggered to retrieve a feature by its ID.
 - `removeFeature`: Triggered to remove a feature from the list.
+- `addFeature`: Triggered to add a feature to the list.

 ### Accepted Action names for Effects responses